-Group or mass in a sheltered location in the shrub border.
-Also a good specimen or accent for protected locations near homes or patios.
+Group or mass in the shrub border.
+Also a good specimen or accent for foundations and other locations near homes or patios.
+Hedge.
+Containers.